oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 {% img blog/passwordless-authentication/ctap.jpg alt:"Graphic of device icons such as phone, laptop, smart card, and smart key along with forms of communication (Bluetooth, USB, and NFC)" width:"800" %}{: .center-image }

-W3C introduced a new web standard for web authentication called [WebAuthn](https://www.w3.org/TR/webauthn-2/).
-A new browser API, the Web Authentication API, extends from the Credential Management API.
-The Web Authentication API supports secure authentication credentials using asymmetric encryption (where you have a public and private key) instead of passwords.
-All modern browsers have full or partial WebAuthn capabilities.
+The W3C then introduced a new web standard for web authentication on the web, called [WebAuthn](https://www.w3.org/TR/webauthn-2/).
+It added a new browser-based API, the Web Authentication API, which extends from the existing Credential Management API.
+Instead of using passwords, the Web Authentication API uses secure authentication credentials using asymmetric encryption (where you have a public and private key).
+All modern browsers now have full or partial support for WebAuthn.
 You can check which browsers and versions support WebAuthn on [caniuse.com](https://caniuse.com/?search=webauthn).
 The screen capture shows browser support at the time of publishing.

 {% img blog/passwordless-authentication/webauthn-caniuse.jpg alt:"WebAuthn support across browsers showing Internet Explorer and Opera Mini having no support, Firefox desktop and mobile has partial support, and remaining browsers including Chrome, Edge, Safari on desktop and mobile having support." width:"800" %}{: .center-image }